Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 1. **Search:** Performs a lookup on a specific key in the most recent version of the log.
 Clients may request either a specific version of the key, or the most recent version available.
 If the key-version pair exists, the server returns the corresponding value and a proof of inclusion.
-If the key-version pair does not exist, the server returns a proof of non-inclusion instead.
 2. **Update:** Adds a new key-value pair to the log, for which the server returns a proof of inclusion.
 Note that this means that new values are added to the log immediately in response to an Update operation, and are not queued